CorgiMan/sfmovies/README.md

 With this design our goals of performance, high availability and reliability are met.
 - Performance: Because the API servers store their data in memory they are extremely fast.
-- High availability and reliability: If one or a few of the API servers crash the load can be easily handled by the rest of them.
+- High availability and reliability: If one or a few of the API servers crashes, the load can be easily handled by the rest of them.
 The crashed servers are restarted by a monitoring script running on the manager node.
-If the database fails we can still serve data because the API servers store the data in memory.
-We have enough time to restart the database.
+If the database fails we can still serve data because the API servers store the data in memory and only access the database on initialization.

 The rest of this chapter discusses some details of the implementation.